Battle of Bomarsund: Second battle

 While the first battle had been a brief clash and artillery duel, the second battle was a different affair.
 By the end of July 1854, a British fleet of 25 ships had surrounded the fortress and only waited for the French ground troops to arrive.
 Both defender and attacker had acknowledged that the fort could not be defeated by naval forces alone and made preparations accordingly, Russian forces destroyed the surrounding countryside in an effort to force British and French forces to break away from the assumed siege.

 On 8 August, a force of 7,000 French soldiers from the regiments Chasseurs de Vincennes, 2e Régiment d'Infanterie Légère, 3e Régiment d'Infanterie, 48e Régiment d'Infanterie and 51e Régiment d'Infanterie landed south of Bomarsund, while the remaining 2,000 French soldiers and a small force of 900 British marines landed on the north.
 Two days later the artillery landed; the British troops established a battery of three 32-pounder guns on a hill, the French establishing several batteries.
 On 13 August 1854, the French artillery opened fire on a tower and by the end of the day were in a position that while artillery suppressed the defenders of subsidiary tower of Brännklint, French infantry assaulted it.
-Defenders found their position to be hopeless and withdrew the bulk of their forces to the main fort leaving only a small detachment behind to supervise demolition of the tower.
-While French troops managed to capture the tower before it was demolished, it did not save the tower since the Russian artillery now opened fire at the captured tower and on 15 August 1854 scored a hit to the gunpowder magazines.
-The resulting explosion demolished the tower.
+Defenders found their position to be hopeless and withdrew the bulk of their forces to the main fort, leaving only a small detachment behind to supervise demolition of the tower.
+While French troops managed to capture the tower before it was demolished, this did not save the tower.
+Russian artillery opened fire on the captured tower and on 15 August 1854 scored a hit to the gunpowder magazines, triggering an explosion that finished the tower's demolition.